Paul Kossoff's guitars

 In summation, Paul Kossoff's electric guitar ownership and usage appears as follows, based on an approximation of acquisition dates and with references to the numbering above:

-During the years 1972-6 Paul is also known to have briefly used two borrowed guitars - a Les Paul Goldtop and a black Les Paul Custom.
-No images of him using these have been located by the author.
+During the years 1972-6 Paul is also known to have briefly used three borrowed guitars - a Les Paul Goldtop and a black Les Paul Custom.
+At a1975 gig at the Sunderland Lugarno by Back Street Crawler and broke a string after about the second number and replaced his guitar with a dark 'Burst, likely #7 above.

 -------------------------